pgRouting/pgrouting/doc/trsp/pgr_trsp.rst

 * Automatic detection of `reverse_cost` column
 * Accepts ANY-INTEGER and ANY-NUMERICAL on input columns
 * All variations give as result the same columns
+* It does no guarantee the shortest path as it might contain restriction paths

+The general algorithm is as follows:

+* Execute a dijkstra
+* If the solution passes thru a restriction then

+  * Execute the TRSP algorithm with restrictions

 Signatures